 What Is the First Therapy Session Like?

 Your first therapy session at our New Horizons Center is designed to help you feel comfortable and explore the concerns you are having difficulty with.
-One of our licensed professionals is there to help you develop goals and create a treatment plan for those concerns, and to begin to guide you toward successful resolution.
+One of our licensed professionals is there to help you develop goals and create a treatment plan for those concerns, and to begin to guide you toward a successful resolution.
 During the first session, our professionals answer any questions you may have about the process, collaboratively come up with the goals you would like to meet, and make the necessary recommendations for a more efficient and effective therapy process.

 How Often Should I Attend Sessions?

 It’s usually a good idea to start with one session per week.
 After some time together, your therapist can talk with you about how to best meet your needs.
-Many times when you feel more stable and confident with coping and managing your maladjustments, you or therapist can explore spacing out the sessions to once every two weeks, or even once a month, until you no longer need to come back.
+Many times when you feel more stable and confident with coping and managing your maladjustments, you or the therapist can explore spacing out the sessions to once every two weeks, or even once a month, until you no longer need to come back.

 How Is Working with a Therapist Different than Talking to Family?

-While it might seem to some people like an unnecessary expense and obligation to visit with one of our McKinney mental health professionals, the reality is that our doctors and providers have the education, professional experience, and skills to process, diagnose, and treat individuals with conditions as varied as ADHD and sexual addiction.
+While it might seem to some people like an unnecessary expense and obligation to visit with one of our McKinney mental health professionals, the reality is that our doctors and providers have the education, professional experience, and skills to process, diagnose, and treat individuals with conditions as varied as ADHD and sexual dependency.
 If you’re experiencing any symptoms that are interfering with your life, talking with a close friend or family member without professional training is usually not enough to resolve the concerns, particularly in cases where medication is needed.
-Additionally, sometimes an objective perspective is what is needed to work through individual, couples, or family concerns.
+Additionally, sometimes an objective perspective is what is needed to work through individual, couple, or family concerns.
 Bringing in more friends and family members who are subjectively and emotionally involved often just complicates matters more.